huggingface/blog/patchtsmixer.md

     {'eval_loss': 0.12884521484375, 'eval_runtime': 5.7532, 'eval_samples_per_second': 897.763, 'eval_steps_per_second': 3.65, 'epoch': 35.0}

-We get MSE score of 0.128 which is the SOTA result on the Electricity data.
+We get an MSE score of 0.128 which is the SOTA result on the Electricity data.

  ## Save model